Posts

 1. I start by posting here on my site.

-2. I use Blog2Social to repost to BlueSky and Medium.
+2. I WAS using Blog2Social to repost to BlueSky, Medium, and perhaps Facebook.
 Not 100% perfect, but it gets the job done.
 I clean up Medium, adding a link back to the original.

-• On the Dashboard, I go to the Settings page for my Substack (lower left, not the account Settings upper right).
+• On the Dashboard, I go to my Substack Settings (lower left).

 • I choose Import/Export, then Import Posts